iclr-blogposts/2023/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

     # subsections:
     # - name: Interactive Figures
   - name: Constrained Policy Optimization
+    subsections:
+      - name: What exactly does the Lagrangian do?
+      - name: How can we learn an optimal Lagrangian?
   - name: Reward Constrained Policy Optimization
+    subsections:
+      - name: How to integrate the constraint into the Actor-Critic approach?
   - name: Implementation
+    subsections:
+      - name: Integrating the guiding penalty
+      - name: Updating the Lagrangian multiplier
   - name: Experiments
+    subsections:
+      - name: Qualitative observations
   - name: Discussion
+    subsections:
+      - name: Theoretical assumptions vs. empirical results
+      - name: Conclusion

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.